Tales From The Grid is a surreal thought experiment about AI, algorithms, technology

 It is a miracle of low-entropy engineering.
 It is currently at 4% battery.
 It has been there since 2004.

-The Pure Node
+The Innocent Node

 The 3310 is different.
 It is a Pure Node.
 It does not have a backdoor.
 It does not have a “Direct Relationship” with a cloud provider.
 It is effectively a Crab made of circuits—the peak of evolutionary hardware that refuses to die.